An overview of how the EU’s different parts are appointed, and their links back to the union’s states and people.

 The Council consists of ministers from all member state governments, which are therefore democratically elected at a national level.
 It meets almost monthly and its presidency rotates among countries every six months.
 A country’s share of the 345 votes depends on its population; the UK has 29 and Ireland seven.

 Not all governments are equally accountable to their electorates.
-In Northern Ireland, the Conservatives are the only national party running for seats so local voters have little say in the UK Government’s formation.
+In Northern Ireland, the Conservatives are the only national party which contests seats so local voters have little say in the UK Government’s formation.
 Lidington was Shadow Northern Ireland Secretary from 2003 to 2007.
+Council meetings normally take place in Brussels.

 Parliament